Shiranuka, Hokkaido: Economy

 Shiranuka is historically a fishing and farming town: many of its inhabitants are still employed in those areas.
 Local amenities and the civil service also provide a number of jobs.

 Education

 Shiranuka has a number of kindergartens, an elementary school, a junior high school and a high school.
 Many junior school students opt to go to high school in Kushiro.
 The town board of education also covers schools in nearby Shoro and Charo villages.

 Cuisine

-Like Hokkaido as a whole, perhaps Shiranuka's greatest claim to fame is its culinary offerings.
+Like Hokkaido as a whole, Shiranuka is noted for its culinary offerings.
 The town has a large population of Sika deer, which are consequently something of a local delicacy along with the sea produce brought in by local fishermen.

 Transport links

 Shiranuka is linked to nearby Kushiro by road Route 38, as well as regular bus and train services.
 A regular train from Shiranuka reaches Sapporo in just under 4 hours; Nemuro and Obihiro are both roughly 2-hour train journeys away.